 Walsh took over at Maine after running the Rhode Island College program from 2005-2014.
-He took over a program that had not been to the NCAA Tournament in almost 30 years and presided over the most successful period in the program’s history.
-He developed a championship program and turned the Anchormen into a national power.
+He led a program that had not been to the NCAA Tournament in almost 30 years to 8 straight trips, turning the Anchormen into a national power.

 In nine seasons Walsh led the Anchormen to a record of 204-63, including bids to the NCAA Tournament in the last eight.
 Rhode Island College was one of only five teams in the country to play in the NCAA Tournament every year from 2007-2014.
 Walsh led his squad to six Little East Conference Tournament Championships and five Regular Season Championships, with the 2007, 2010 and 2011, and 2013 squads earning both.
 The 2010 and 2011 Anchormen advanced to the NCAA Sweet 16, and the 2007 team advanced to the Elite 8, losing to eventual national champion Amherst.
 That team finished the season at 27-4, with the 27 wins setting a new Rhode Island College record.
 The Anchormen were the only team in the New England Region of Division III to be selected to eight straight NCAA Tournaments from 2007-14.
 Walsh was recognized as Coach of the Year eight times – three times as the Little East Coach of the Year (2007, 2009, 2013) and five times as the Rhode Island Sportswriters Coach of the Year (2007, 2009, 2010, 2013, 2014).
 In 2007 the Anchormen also received the Sam Schonfeld Sportsmanship award as voted on by the ECAC men’s basketball officials.